stripe/stripe-node/README.md

 const customer: Promise<Stripe.Customer> = stripe.customers.create(params);
 ```

-Note that if you are on an older API Version, the types for the latest version
-may not match yours.
-We recommend [upgrading your API Version][api-version-upgrading] if you would like to take advantage of Stripe's TypeScript definitions.
+We recommend [upgrading your API version][api-version-upgrading] if you would like to take advantage of Stripe's TypeScript definitions.

 If you are on an older API Version (eg; `2019-10-17`) and not able to upgrade,
+you may pass `apiVersion: null` to use your account's default API version.
-you may use the types for the latest API Version and silence any resulting type errors
+The types for the latest version may not match yours; you may silence any resulting type errors
 with a comment like `// @ts-ignore stripe-version-2019-10-17`.
-This provides the benefit of better types in most places, and highlights
+This provides the benefit of better types in most places,
+removes the risk of introducing runtime bugs, and highlights
-some of the areas you will need to modify when you upgrade your API Version.
+some of the areas you will need to modify when you upgrade your API version.
-Once you have made the upgrade, you can remove these comments.
+When you upgrade, you should remove these comments.

 #### Using `expand` with TypeScript